-10) The Raven Standards Were Believed By Vikings To Have Magical Properties –
+The Raven Standards Were Believed By Vikings To Have Magical Properties

 But the most widely recorded of all Viking standards pertains to their bearing of some raven device.
 Known as Reafan (or Raven), these flags were given a special status within the pagan Scandinavian religion.
-In fact, according to most contemporary accounts, the Vikings believed that the raven standards had the ‘power’ to impart victory as long as they kept fluttering proudly in the battlefield.
+In fact, according to most contemporary accounts, the Vikings believed that the raven standards had the ‘power’ to impart victory as long as they kept fluttering proudly on the battlefield.

 Now from the perspective of religion, this shouldn’t be too surprising, since the raven was considered as the bird of Odin, the All-Father (or Alföðr) associated with the supreme god of war and slaughter in various Germanic traditions.
 To that end, many Vikings believed the raven standards to be imbued with pure magical energy, and henceforth were the works of sorceresses who supposedly knitted and embroidered such war flags.